TLCFEM/suanPan-manual/docs/Collection/Process/plot.md

 3. `fontsize` controls the font size of legend, title, etc. This has no effect if the plot is saved.
    Example: `fontsize 14`
 4. `nobar` disables legend in plot window.
-5. `material` filters the elements plotted based on material tag.
-A single unsigned integer is required as parameter.
-   Example: `material 1`
-6. `size` controls the size of plot window.
+5. `size` controls the size of plot window.
 Two double values are required.
 Examples: `size 300 400`
-7. `save` indicates the file name.
+6. `save` indicates the file name.
 A string value is required.
 The extension suffix will be automatically appended.
 Example: `save S11`

 ## Remarks